Java/Kotlin SDK migration guide

 Async result callback

-The signature of asynchronous API callbacks has changed.
-PNStatus is no longer provided or used in the async callback.
-The new Result type lets you access the successful result value or the underlying PubNubException in case of failure without worrying about potential null pointer exceptions or type mismatches.
+The asynchronous API callback signature has changed.
+PNStatus is no longer provided in the async callback.
+The new Result type gives you either the successful value or a PubNubException, with no null checks or type mismatches.

-The following sections show the legacy (< v.9.0.0) and new (= v.9.0.0) signatures and the proposed usage pattern for obtaining results from the API call.
+The sections below show legacy (< v9.0.0) and v9.0.0 signatures and a recommended usage pattern for getting results from API calls.

 Function signature